bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 ## Evaluating the Impact of Enrollment Prompts on User Engagement: A Data-Driven A/B Testing

-Note: I attached a more detailed report to this repository, or you can check here.
+Note: I attached a more detailed report to this repository, or you can check it [here](https://github.com/bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-on-User-Engagement-A-Data-Driven-A-B-Testing/blob/main/A_B%20Test%20for%20Udacity.pdf).

 Note: This project is from the udacity website.